This browser does not support JavaScript

 • Default TCP port: 1080 (commonly used by SOCKS servers).

-How SOCKS Actually Works
+How SOCKS Actually Works?
+(Engineering Reference)

 High-level flow